thriveweb/sailinginparadise/content/boatTours/2018-08-31-birthday-parties.md

         Singing Happy Birthday to you, cake, embarassing speeches, presents, cake, all your favourite songs...did we mention cake?

+        \*As much as we have tried to bribe the dolphins to turn up every cruise we can't guarantee they will...fish to chase, waves to jump, fun to be had etc... but it sure is a beautiful sight when they do join us.
       title: What to expect
     - dropdownContent: |-
         Keep it simple;